annalisa144/reverdecer/_posts/2019-01-14-brick-city-by-drone.md

 What will it look like when they're done making bricks?
 The tarps will go, the trucks that still run will roll away - maybe we'll come back in a few years and find out.

+Check out [how they move those bricks](http://reverdecer.annalisagross.com/2019/02/27/working-hard/) (you'll be surprised!)